vineela12/Basic-introduction-to-shell-and-shell-scripting/Basic Introduction to shell and Shell Scripting.md

 -----------------------
 hmm...Premissions are always important aren't they?
 You can only understand their importance if you were in a hostel.
 Just kidding ;-)

-Will we use these commands often when we deal with premissions.
+We will use these commands often when we deal with premissions.

 1. **su or sudo** --- Temporarily become the superuser.
 2. **chown** --- change file ownership.